GiuseppeGiacoppo/RemoteConfig/README.md

 RemoteConfig.of(AppConfig.class).setDefaultConfig(appConfig);
 ```
 ### Fetch config from network
-1. To fetch an update configuration from a remote json, call the `fetch(String url, Callback callback)` method
+1. To fetch an updated configuration from a remote json, call the `fetch(String url, Callback callback)` method
 2. To set fetched configuration available to your app, call the `activateFetched()` method

 ## Contributing